Particle transport in turbulent curved pipe flow: Results and analysis

 Figure \ref{fig:fig15} shows the azimuthal distribution of particle concentration in the viscous sublayer of the curved pipes.
-In the outer half ($\pi/2<\theta<\pi$) of the mildly curved pipe where the turbulence intensity of the carrier phase is higher, the larger particles accumulate more.
-Conversely in the inner bend where the turbulence is less pronounced, the particle accumulation appears to have a different trend.
-With increasing Stokes number the accumulation increases up to a certain level after which the particles concentration decreases dramatically to the minimum value for \textbf{Stp100}.
+In the mildly curved pipe, although the turbulence intensity of the carrier phase is higher in the outer half ($\pi/2<\theta<\pi$), the near-wall concentration is higher in the inner half for almost all the populations except the smallest and largest particles (\textbf{Stp1} and \textbf{Stp100}).
+Closer to the inner bend, with increasing Stokes number the accumulation increases dramatically for \textbf{Stp5} to \textbf{Stp50} particles.
+The largest growth of the near-wall particle concentration from the outer bend towards the inner bend belongs to \textbf{Stp10} population.

-The same analysis in the strongly curved configuration (figure \ref{fig:fig15} \emph{b}) shows that the behaviour of the particle concentration in the outer bend's viscous sublayer is similar to that of the straight pipe.
-However, approaching the inner bend this general tendency completely reverses: the accumulation increases for small Stokes number.
+The same analysis in the strongly curved configuration (figure \ref{fig:fig15} \emph{b}) shows that for heavier populations than \textbf{Stp5}, traversing from the outer bend towards the inner side, the concentration at the wall first slightly decreases and then increases again with the minimum around $\theta\approx\pi$ (see the inset of figure \ref{fig:fig15} \emph{b}).
+Approaching the inner bend farther the accumulation increases for smaller populations more dramatically.
 This behaviour continues up to a maximum in the particle concentration around $\theta=4\pi/3$.
-Further down towards the inner bend the concentrations decrease sharply, clearly linked to the strong outward motion of the carrier phase.
+Further down towards the inner bend the concentrations decrease sharply, clearly linked to the strong outward motion of the carrier phase and the attenuation of turbulence in this part.
 The rate of this drop in the concentration value has a direct relation with the inertia of the particles.